We’re sharing 7 easy bathroom ideas you can do by yourself when you can’t afford a remodel just yet.

 When I’m shopping my own home, there are a few things I always look for:

-- Vintage or faux vintage style rugs look great in bathrroms.
+• Vintage or faux vintage-style rugs look great in bathrooms.

 Add or Remove Tiles

 Tiles require a little more work but this could be a great idea to give your bathroom a refresh without remodeling.
 Depending on the bathroom you might have old tile you don’t like or look dated.
-Or maybe you don’t have any tile and you could add some character by installing some.
+Or maybe you don’t have tile but you could easily add some character by DIYing it yourself.

-Another option if you have tile you don’t like is to paint it!
+Another option for tile that you don’t like is to paint it!
 There are so many DIYs on the internet.
 Either way, it’s worth looking into!

 Add Character with Wallpaper